BadgerPc/resty-gwt.github.io/README.md

 resty-gwt.github.io
 ===================

-This is the web site git repository for restyGWT project.
+This is the git repository for restyGWT web site.